 - 1. An application. - 2.
-A letter from the Registrar's office at the institution in which the applicant is enrolled stating the applicant is a student in good standing and the applicant has permission to take the requested course. - 3.
-Written permission from the appropriate program coordinator/director.

-- 4. An official transcript. - 5.
+A letter from the Registrar's Office at the institution in which the applicant is enrolled stating the applicant is a student in good standing and the applicant has permission to take the requested course. - 3.
+Written permission from the appropriate program director. - 4.
+An official transcript from all institutions attended. - 5.
 An application fee of \$50.00.